chasebank/chase/_notes/codes/One-Code-to-Rule-Them-All.md

 </dd>

   <dt>Justified Grid</dt>
   <dd><p>I haven't played with <a href="http://neat.bourbon.io/">Bourbon Neat</a> yet (can't beat that name!), but justified grids are easy to implement and just work.
-The concept is to use the powers of paragraph justification for natural equal space between elements (gutters).</p>
+The concept is to harness the powers of paragraph justification, for natural equal space between elements (gutters).</p>
   <p>When element widths add up to less than 100%, blank space naturally flows between them for equal distribution across the entire line/row.
 When elements add up to more than 100%, they automatically wrap to the next line, like words at the end of a paragraph.
-No messy gutter mischief.
+No messy margin mischief.
 No extra mark up.
 Grid 'cells' don't have to be wrapped in container rows.
 The rows create themselves through natural flow.</p>
+  <p>You also keep the markup clean, and free of circumstantial grid classes, like "grid-4-of-12", which is really 6-of-12 at a certain breakpoint, but 12-of-12 at another... but who's counting??
+Justified grids can be managed entirely with mixins, and kept in the CSS where they belong.</p>
   <p>The only downside, if there is any, is blank space in the mark up throws off the justification.
 But setting the font size of the grid's parent to zero solves this.
 Some people have a problem with that, but I don't. rem units makes it a non-issue.</p>
   <p>My version is tailored for how I work, but more details and a neat grid builder can be found at <a href="http://justifygrid.com/">justifygrid.com</a></p>
   <p class="example">Usage example:</p>